arago/OGIT/README.md

 # License

-The information here is released under the xxxxxx
+Please see [LICENSE.md](https://github.com/arago/graphIT-ontology/blob/master/) for information about the licensing.